franacc12312/Aztec-Horizon/README.md

 # Aztec Horizon

 **Aztec Horizon** is the exploration program of the Aztec ecosystem.
-It is where we incubate bold, open source experiments that showcase what privacy native blockchains can enable.
+It is where we spark bold, open source experiments that showcase what privacy native blockchains can enable.

 Aztec is not just another zk rollup, it is a foundation for building applications that respect privacy by default.
 Horizon is the program where these ideas are shaped, coordinated, and accelerated into reality.